- What is WaterSense?

 - The WaterSense program labels products that use 20 percent less water and perform as well as—or better than—conventional models.

-- The WaterSense label makes it easy for consumers to identify products that have been independently certified to meet EPA's efficiency and performance criteria.
+- The WaterSense label makes it easy for consumers to identify products and new homes that have been independently certified to meet EPA's efficiency and performance criteria.

 What's special about WaterSense?